-- 1. understand the need for low power in VLSI. - 2. analyse various dissipation types in CMOS. - 3. estimate and analyse the power dissipation in VLSI circuits. - 4. learn the probabilistic power techniques. - 5. derive the architecture of low power SRAM circuit.
+- 1. Understand the need for low power in VLSI. - 2.
+Understand various dissipation types in CMOS. - 3.
+Estimate and analyse the power dissipation in VLSI circuits.

+- 4. Understand the probabilistic power techniques. - 5.
+Derive the architecture of low power SRAM circuit.